Symptoms of Restless Legs Syndrome

 RLS is often unrecognized or misdiagnosed.
-In many people it is not diagnosed until 10 to 20 years after symptoms begin.
+This is especially true if the symptoms are intermittent or mild.
 Once correctly diagnosed, RLS can often be treated successfully.

 Causes of Restless Legs Syndrome

-In most cases, doctors do not know the cause of restless leg syndrome; however, they suspect that genes play a role.
-About half of people with RLS also have a family member with the condition.
+In most cases, doctors do not know the cause of restless legs syndrome; however, they suspect that genes play a role.
+Nearly half of people with RLS also have a family member with the condition.

 Other factors associated with the development or worsening of restless legs syndrome include:

-Chronic diseases.
+- Chronic diseases.
 Certain chronic diseases and medical conditions, including iron deficiency, Parkinson’s disease, kidney failure, diabetes, and peripheral neuropathy often include symptoms of RLS.
-Treating these conditions often gives some relief from restless legs symptoms.
+Treating these conditions often gives some relief from RLS symptoms.

-Medications.
-Some types of medications, including antinausea drugs, antipsychotic drugs, some antidepressants, and cold and allergy medications containing antihistamines may worsen symptoms.
+- Medications.
+Some types of medications, including antinausea drugs, antipsychotic drugs, some antidepressants, and cold and allergy medications containing sedating antihistamines, may worsen symptoms.

 Other factors, including alcohol use and sleep deprivation, may trigger symptoms or make them worse.
 Improving sleep or eliminating alcohol use in these cases may relieve symptoms.